Israel and Palestine

 Young Women’s Parliament (YWP)

-Young Women’s Parliment was developed in 2011 with a small grant from CRT.
+Young Women’s Parliament was developed in 2011 with a small grant from CRT.
 The project brings Israeli Arab and Jewish high school girls together to work on issues of common concern.
-The project’s goals are to: (1) increase understanding and tolerance between Israeli Jewish and Arab high school girls; (2) increase participants’ understanding about women’s rights and critical thinking about gender issues and feminist principles; (3) train a generation of potential leaders skilled in political advocacy and experienced in working on social and political issues with members of other groups.
+The project’s goals are to (1) increase understanding and tolerance between Israeli Jewish and Arab high school girls; (2) increase participants’ understanding about women’s rights and critical thinking about gender issues and feminist principles; (3) train a generation of potential leaders skilled in political advocacy and experienced in working on social and political issues with members of other groups.
 By building bridges between groups and giving the girls experience with social change, the program hopes to increase the future participation of young women in conflict resolution.
 In 2015, with CRT assistance, Shin received a sizeable USAID grant to expand YWP.
-Currently the program operates in nine Israeli towns and villages (5 Jewish and 4 Arab municipalities, including one Druze village).
+Currently, the program operates in nine Israeli towns and villages (5 Jewish and 4 Arab municipalities, including one Druze village).
 Plans are currently being made to add another 7 municipalities, including one in the West Bank.

 For further information